ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 a specific log entry and by that to a specific site has to take privacy considerations into account in order not to leak sensitive information.

+However, there is no loss in privacy if a client sends SCTs for a given site to the site named in the SCT, since the site's access logs would already indicate that the client is accessing that site.
+In this way a site can accumulate records of SCTs that have been issued by various logs for that site, providing a consolidated repository of SCTs which can be queried by auditors.

 # Terminology